openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Micro-frontends were originally designed to avoid some of the limitations of the monolithic ``edx-platform`` frontend, namely that otherwise independent teams were beholden to the build, test, and release lifecycle of the rest of the codebase.
 This dramatically slowed down the pace of frontend feature development, experimentation, and innovation.

-As a result, the architecture focused on creating an unopinionated, loosely coupled set of applications with the goal of enabling teams to iterate quickly and independently.
+As a result, the Open edX "micro-frontend" architecture focused on creating an unopinionated, loosely coupled set of applications with the goal of enabling teams to iterate quickly and independently.
 This goal was successful.

-However, now roughly 5 years into this gradual re-platforming, we've discovered that the completely siloed nature of these MFEs has created its own set of problems.
-These problems are described below.
+However, now roughly 6 years into this gradual re-platforming, we've discovered that the completely siloed nature of these MFEs has created its own set of problems.
+Our frontends are more like independent single-page applications than micro-frontends, as we never invested in ways of composing them together.
+The problems inherent in today's MFE architecture are described below.

 Consistency
 ===========